SunShineOneX/Space-Battle/README.md

 Javascript

 ## How to play
--Simply head to https://sunshineonex.github.io/Space-Battle/ and the game will automatically started upon page load.
+Simply head to https://sunshineonex.github.io/Space-Battle/ and the game will automatically started upon page load.
--Destroy all 6 enemy ships to win!
+Destroy all 6 enemy ships to win!

 ## Challenges
 -Getting the players and enemies ships health points to depreciate after every battle as well as retaining those reduced values from battle to battle.